Everything That You Need in Order to Build and Optimize a WordPress Website

 Let’s Encrypt is also very easy to set up; you’ll be done in less than a minute.

 If you already have content on your site when you decide to add an SSL certificate, then you’ll most likely get an “insecure content” error, because the content that you added on your site before, especially images, is still served via HTTP.

 Since fixing this manually would take a lot of time, you’ll have to use a plugin, and I recommend this one:

 This will solve most of your insecure content, if not all, depending on your theme and plugins.

-We used this recently on a client’s website, but it didn’t fix every insecure content warning on every page, because some background images were updated via a page builder, Beaver Builder, and I had to manually fix those from inside the builder itself.
+I used this recently on a client’s website, but it didn’t fix every insecure content warning on every page, because some background images were updated via a page builder, Beaver Builder, and I had to manually fix those from inside the builder itself.

 In your web host’s cPanel, you should usually find a software, like Softaculous, which you can use to easily install WordPress on your domain.

-If your web host doesn’t provide that feature, or for some reason you want to manually install WordPress, then you can download it from here.
+If your web host doesn’t provide that feature, or for some reason, you want to manually install WordPress, then you can download it from here.